Found injured or sick wildlife?

 Email us and we will do our best to help you in a timely manner

 For potentially orphaned baby wildlife, please click on each type of question above to ensure the animal gets the care they need and is not accidentally removed from their mothers.
 Rehabilitation centres work hard to make sure nobody drops off a “kidnapped” baby wild animal.
 Generally, wild baby animals have the best chance of survival with their parents.
-This is especially true for deer fawns, young rabbits, raccoons and skunks.
+This is especially true for deer fawns, young rabbits, nursing raccoons and quail chicks.

-Ask questions.
-Find a solution.
-Be kind.
+ask questions. find a solution. be kind.

 How to Donate